modelscope/FunASR/docs/deployment_matrix.md

 Use the vLLM path for Fun-ASR-Nano.
 Benchmark with your own audio distribution and watch GPU memory, tensor parallel size, first-token latency, and warmup time.

+### I want to run Fun-ASR-Nano on Ascend NPU

+Fun-ASR-Nano's LLM-based path is currently documented and validated for CUDA/vLLM, standard PyTorch CPU/GPU runs, and CPU/edge GGUF runtimes.
+Ascend NPU (`torch_npu`) is not an officially validated runtime for this model yet.
+Do not assume that a SenseVoice or Paraformer NPU deployment means Fun-ASR-Nano will also work, because Nano also exercises the Qwen decoder, `inputs_embeds`, and autocast path.
+If you are adapting it, start with `torch.bfloat16`, capture the `torch` / `torch_npu` / CANN versions, and open a focused PR or deployment issue with a minimal command and full stack trace.

 ## Readiness checklist

 - Pick a model alias and pin it in deployment notes.